jantman/python-wifi-survey-heatmap/README.rst

 * **tcp_upload_Mbps_TITLE.png** - Heatmap of iperf3 transfer rate, TCP, uploading from client to server.
 * **udp_Mbps_TITLE.png** - Heatmap of iperf3 transfer rate, UDP, uploading from client to server.

+If you'd like to synchronize the colors/thresholds across multiple heatmaps, such as when comparing different AP placements, you can run ``wifi-heatmap-thresholds`` passing it each of the titles / output JSON filenames.
+This will generate a ``thresholds.json`` file in the current directory, suitable for passing to the ``wifi-heatmap`` ``-t`` / ``--thresholds`` option.

 Running In Docker
 -----------------